Princess Leopoldine Marie of Anhalt-Dessau

-Leopoldine Marie, Princess of Anhalt-Dessau (12 December 1716, in Dessau - 27 January 1782, in Kołobrzeg) was Princess of Anhalt-Dessau by birth and Margravine of Brandenburg-Schwedt by virtue of marriage.
+Leopoldine Marie, Princess of Anhalt-Dessau (12 December 1716 - 27 January 1782) was Princess of Anhalt-Dessau by birth and Margravine of Brandenburg-Schwedt by virtue of marriage.

 Early life

 She was born in Oranienbaum palace as the fourth daughter and ninth child of Prince Leopold I, Prince of Anhalt-Dessau and his initially morganatic wife, Anna Louise Föhse.

 Life

 After the death of her husband in 1788, Margraviate of Brandenburg-Schwedt was incorporated into the Kingdom of Prussia.
 Since then, her former home, Schwedt palace was used by the Prussian royal family as their summer residence.

 Marriage and issue

-She married on 13 February 1739 Frederick Henry, Margrave of Brandenburg-Schwedt (1709–1788), who became the last Margrave.
+She married on 13 February 1739 Frederick Henry, Margrave of Brandenburg-Schwedt, who became the last Margrave.
 They had two daughters: